 The total logon time is not an exact sum of these phases.
-For example, some phases occur in parallel, and in some phases, additional processing occurs that can result in a longer logon duration than the sum.
+For example, some phases occur in parallel, and in some phases, extra processing occurs that can result in a longer logon duration than the sum.
 The total logon time does not include the ICA idle time that is the time between the ICA file download and the ICA file launch for an application.
 To enable the automatic opening of ICA file upon application launch, configure your browser for automatic ICA file launch upon download of an ICA file.
 For more information, see CTX804493.

 The Logon Duration graph shows the logon phases in seconds.
-Any duration values below one second are displayed as sub-second values.
+Any duration values below one second are displayed as subsecond values.
 The values above one second are rounded to the nearest 0.5 second.
 The graph has been designed to show the highest y-axis value as 200 seconds.
 Any value greater than 200 seconds is shown with the actual value displayed above the bar.

-To identify unusual or unexpected values in the graph, compare the amount of time taken in each phase of the current session with the average duration for this user for the last seven days, and the average duration for all users in this Delivery Group for the last seven days.
+To identify unusual or unexpected values in the graph, compare the amount of time taken in each phase of the current session with the average duration for this user for the last seven days, and the average duration for all users in this delivery group for the last seven days.

 Escalate as needed.
 For example, if the VM startup is slow, the issue might be in the hypervisor, so you can escalate it to the hypervisor administrator.
-Or, if the brokering time is slow, you can escalate the issue to the Site administrator to check the load balancing on the Delivery Controller.
+Or, if the brokering time is slow, you can escalate the issue to the site administrator to check the load balancing on the Delivery Controller.